Is CBD Capable of Improving Schizophrenia, Bipolar Disorder, & Mental Illnesses?

 There's no doubt that bipolar disorder and schizophrenia are complex conditions with many layers and causes that branch into the physical, mental, emotional, and spiritual realms.
 For something labeled as mental illness, conditions such as bipolar disorder and schizophrenia certainly affect much more than only the mental aspects.

 Unfortunately, this isn't something that's taken into consideration when working with conditions like mental illness, along with many others.
 The standard route of antipsychotic drugs can come with a very long list of side effects.
 By now, the majority of people have heard of CBD and may be wondering if it has the capacity to improve their level of well being.
-It's nearly a mathematical certainty that after a product spreads like a wildfire, so will claim about what it can do.
+It's nearly a mathematical certainty that after a product spreads like a wildfire, so will claims about what it can do.
 It's important to focus on actual research rather than hype or marketing.
 Outlandish claims can be synonymous with supplements at times, but many of them do have legitimate science that deserves attention.

 CBD Research For Mental Illness